-In the wake of the Watergate scandal, and well-publicized allegations of retaliation by agencies against employees who had blown the whistle on wasteful defense spending and revelations of partisan political coercion in the federal government, Congress enacted sweeping reform of the civil service system in a bill known as the Civil Service Reform Act (CSRA).4 The primary purpose of the CSRA-providing review of agencies' adverse employment actions-was to ensure that "[e]mployees are . . . protected against arbitrary action, personal favoritism, and from partisan political coercion."
+In the wake of the Watergate scandal, as well as well-publicized allegations of retaliation by federal government agencies against employees who had blown the whistle on wasteful defense spending and revelations of partisan political coercion in the federal government, Congress enacted sweeping reform of the civil service system in a bill known as the Civil Service Reform Act (CSRA).4 The primary purpose of the CSRA-providing review of agencies' adverse employment actions-was to ensure that "[e]mployees are . . . protected against arbitrary action, personal favoritism, and from partisan political coercion."
 S. Rep. No. 95-969, at 19 (1978), reprinted in 1978 U.S.C.C.A.N.
 2723, 2741.
-To achieve those goals, Congress identified merit system principles and PPPs designed to ensure, among other things, protection of whistleblowers, open competition for selections and promotions, pay comparability, efficient use of the work force, and fair treatment of government employees.5
+To achieve those goals, Congress identified merit system principles and prohibited personnel practices designed to ensure, among other things, protection of whistleblowers, open competition for selections and promotions, pay comparability, efficient use of the work force, and fair treatment of government employees.5